khajour/gradio-assistant/readme.md

 # Gradio Assistant

-An AI assistant application with both command-line and web interfaces, powered by Azure AI Foundry, Azure OpenAI's GPT-4o model and Gradio user interface.
+Gradio Assistant is an AI assistant application with both command-line and web interfaces, powered by Azure AI Foundry, Azure OpenAI's GPT-4o model and Gradio user interface.

 Gradio Assistant is a secure and full private Terraform implemetation of the following AI guidelines: https://github.com/Azure/AI-Landing-Zones